15 Oct Dream of the Eastern Clan – cua

 Song of the Week

-Dreaming of the Eastern Clan
+Dream of the Eastern Clan

-A dark invitation to a waltz through the aching tunnels of the heart—with hip notes of Americana speakeasy swing and raucous gypsy jazz—Dreaming of the Eastern Clan by three-piece multi-instrumentalists cua is a perfect introduction to the deliciously syncretic approach to world folk music the band term their “Atlantean” Style.
+A dark invitation to a waltz through the aching tunnels of the heart—with hip notes of Americana speakeasy swing and raucous gypsy jazz—Dream of the Eastern Clan by three-piece multi-instrumentalists cua is a perfect introduction to the deliciously syncretic approach to world folk music the band term their “Atlantean” Style.

 Fresh from their new album In Flight off the Islands, this one’s hot to touch and sweet to taste, with just the perfect little after-bite of bitter.
 Listen now…